 Can this test be performed by my local laboratory?

 It may be available in some larger laboratories, but most often it will be sent to a specialised reference laboratory.

 Can this test be performed on my blood instead?

 No, it is not the genetics of the person that is being evaluated; it is the genetic makeup of the cancer.

 Is ALK mutation testing covered by Medicare?

-mutation testing can be ordered by a specialist in the investigation of non-small cell lung cancer in relation to access to crizotinib under the Pharmaceutical Benefits Scheme (PBS).
+mutation testing can be requested by a specialist in the investigation of non-small cell lung cancer in relation to access to crizotinib under the Pharmaceutical Benefits Scheme (PBS).
 MBS item number 73341